 “As soon as I heard the anthem I started to bawl.
-It’s because I was thinking of everybody who helped me get to stand on that podium, because I couldn’t have done it by myself for sure.
+It’s because I was thinking of everybody who helped me get to stand on that podium because I couldn’t have done it by myself for sure.
 I felt I was raising awareness for peoples with a disability and I was letting, especially kids here in Newfoundland and Labrador know, that anything is possible.
 You don’t have to limit yourself.
 It’s about dreaming big and aspiring to be the greatest you can be.”

 What’s next?
 There’s so much left to do, she says, like aiming for Tokyo in 2020.
 Her biggest accomplishments are still ahead of her and she just has to keep working hard with the love and support of family and friends.

 “I’m still on a journey.
 It’s not completed.
-I want to try to encourage people along the way because it doesn’t matter who you are if you’re a little six year old kid or if you’re an 80 year old man, everybody has a dream.
+I want to try to encourage people along the way because it doesn’t matter who you are if you’re a little six-year-old kid or if you’re an 80-year-old man, everybody has a dream.
 Everybody has a goal.
 It’s about pushing yourself to get to that.”

 “Newfoundland Labrador is home for me and I’ve been around to different sports centers around the world and they’re wonderful, they’re amazing facilities with everything you could want there.
 Everything you need right at your fingertips.
-But here in Newfoundland we might not have that same facilities, but home is home.
+But here in Newfoundland, we might not have the same facilities, but home is home.
 If I had moved off the island I don’t think I would have been happy.
 I don’t think I would have gotten the same support or been given the same motivation.”

 While she seems happy-go-lucky, she admits to having her challenges.